 The Constitution State has 350,000 hunters and anglers who spend $752 million annually and support 10,753 jobs.
-Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Connecticut are members of the Congressional Sportsmen’s Caucus, Governor Dan Malloy and the Connecticut Legislative Sportsmen’s Caucus.
+Working with CSF in a coordinated effort to protect and advance the sportsmen’s traditions in Connecticut are members of the Congressional Sportsmen’s Caucus and the Connecticut Legislative Sportsmen’s Caucus.

 Congressional Sportsmen's Caucus